SoftSec-KAIST/BotScreen/README.md

 ## Artifacts

-For exact replication of the results in the paper, it is recommended to download weights of pre-trained SGRU models from [this link](https://zenodo.org/record/8003842).
+For exact replication of the results in the paper, it is recommended to download weights of pre-trained SGRU models from [this link](https://doi.org/10.5281/zenodo.8058051).

 The `trained_models/` consists of 7 pre-trained model weights and a JSON configuration file (`config.json`).
 Also, we include pre-evaluated data in `trained modes/` for reproduce the experiments in our paper.

-## Demo Implementation
+## Data Collection & Demo Implementation

-We implement the demo of BotScreen on [Osiris](https://github.com/danielkrupinski/Osiris/tree/5af83362a69367fe3ed441a5e6218762a8196372), open-source memory-based cheat for CS:GO.
+We implement the game-play data collection tool and demo of BotScreen on [Osiris](https://github.com/danielkrupinski/Osiris/tree/5af83362a69367fe3ed441a5e6218762a8196372), open-source memory-based cheat for CS:GO.

 The following table summarizes the major changes: